samersultan/SysAdmin-Tool-List/Penetration-Testing.md

 &nbsp;
 &nbsp;

-**Outgoing port tester** - Listens on all TCP ports, allowing you to test any outbound TCP port
+**Outgoing Port Tester** - Listens on all TCP ports, allowing you to test any outbound TCP port

 http://portquiz.net/